liamegan/fxhash-starter/README.md

 ### default

-Perfect for the most basic of projects
+Perfect for the most basic of projects.
+Includes fx-helpers as a dependency and that's it.